AARP Eye Center

 - Mental health conditions, including depression and schizophrenia spectrum disorders

 - Overweight and obesity (defined as a body mass index of 25 or greater)

 - Solid organ or blood stem cell transplant (includes bone marrow transplants)

 - Stroke or cerebrovascular disease, which affects blood flow to the brain

 - Substance use disorders (such as alcohol, opioid or cocaine use disorder)

 What can you do to reduce your risk?

-Other ways to lower the likelihood of getting sick from COVID-19: Wear a face mask in public indoor settings; avoid crowds and poorly ventilated spaces; put at least 6 feet between yourself and others not in your household; and wash your hands often.
+Other ways to lower the likelihood of getting sick from COVID-19: Wear a high-quality face mask in public indoor settings (see the CDC’s guidance on when one might be needed in your community), avoid crowds and poorly ventilated spaces and wash your hands often.